 For “Honda Civic Junkyards Near Me” or “Honda Civic Salvage Yards Near Me”, see the map below…

-According to Insurify, Honda Civics are the most stolen car in the US in 2020 with 38,426 thefts.
+According to Insurify, the Honda Civics was the most stolen car in the US in 2020 with 38,426 thefts.
 Why that is relevant to us is because, fair or not, it creates a huge secondary market for parts.
 Then take into account that it is one of Honda’s most popular models selling about 300K per year, it means more vehicles for us to pick from as cars get junked and end up in an auto salvage.

-While you can find various years of Civic coupes and Sedans at your standard auto junkyard, I tend to have more luck at Honda salvos.
+While you can find various years of Civic coupes and Sedans at your standard auto junkyard, I tend to have more luck with Honda salvos.
 While Accords are definitely the models you will find the most (they are the most junked vehicles in the US), you will find plenty of Civics.
 Too bad Accord parts aren’t interchangeable.

 How Do the Honda Civic Junkyards Near Me Work?

 Salvage yards operate like any other local business.
 Where they differ from a regular business is that they must adhere to special government regulations related to environmental controls.
-Other then that, they operate kind of like a thrift shop, except they deal in junked autos and salvage auto parts.
-These businesses buy junked vehicles and then sell off any functional parts for re-use.
+Other than that, they operate kind of like a thrift shop, except they deal in junked autos and salvage auto parts.
+These businesses buy junked vehicles and then sell off any functional parts for reuse.
 This practice supports sustainability and the vehicle recycling industry.

 There are different types of junkyards also.
-Some are self service, pick and pull, lots where you walk the yard and pull parts off of cars.
+Some are self service, pick and pull, and lots where you walk the yard and pull parts off of cars.
 There are full service salvos that pull parts for you.
-Then there are online junkyards that get junked vehicles, pull the parts and then sell them online.
+Then there are online junkyards that get junked vehicles, pull the parts, and then sell them online.

 How Do Honda Civics End Up at an Auto Salvage